 Always think about what you can take away.
 Here’s a short post I wrote that relates to this:

-Sure, making memorable music involves trial and error, but with the above 8 strategies, you’ll have a much higher chance of making something that gets stuck in someone’s head.
+Sure, making memorable and catchy music involves trial and error, but with the above 8 strategies, you’ll have a much higher chance of making something that gets stuck in someone’s head.

 If you haven’t done so already, learn to create better and more memorable melodies, and also brush up on music theory.
 Both these will help immensely when it comes to making music that your listeners will remember.